 If the Company pays a distribution to a non-exempt Irish resident Shareholder, the Company will deduct Irish tax from the distribution.
-If the distributions are paid annually or more frequently, Irish tax at a rate of 27% will be deducted by the Company from the distributions.
 The amount of Irish tax deducted will be:

 - 1. 25% of the distribution, where the distributions are paid to a Shareholder who is a company which has made the appropriate declaration for the 25% rate to apply; and - 2.
 41% of the distribution, in all other cases.